faraway1nspace/BayesCMR_workshop/README.md

 This tutorial shows how the CJS, POPAN, PCRD, and MSCRD are just variants of a more general Hidden-Markov Model.
 Participants learn about how to specify transmission matrices and emission matrices in the JAGS syntax as well as the rationale behind the latent state markov process and the complete data likelihood to recast a variety of CMR models as HMMs.
 1. exercise 1 is to run a simple HMM (like a POPAN model) for a single capture-history, then
 2. exercise 2 generalizes the HMM for multiple capture histories and time-varying parameters, then
-3. exercise 3 add's POPAN-like derivatives to the JAGS script (Super-population, population abundance births, and probability of entry)
+3. exercise 3 adds POPAN-like derivatives to the JAGS script (Super-population, population abundance births, and probability of entry)

 See the [lecture PDF](https://github.com/faraway1nspace/BayesCMR_workshop/blob/master/PART4_introHMM/hmm_intro.pdf) and the [PDF describing the tutorials](https://github.com/faraway1nspace/BayesCMR_workshop/blob/master/PART4_introHMM/hmm_practical.pdf).
 The R code is in [PART 4 directory](./PART4_introHMM/).